 Here’s a very simple and clear definition: Networking is a spectrum of activities that starts with the first point of contact I have with someone and aims for a mutually-beneficial alliance, where we are both providing value in various forms and functions over time.
 The win-win aspect of networking can last a lifetime, and is especially important, because when you look to offer something to someone in a networking partnership, you will find that hidden opportunities will be offered to you.
 Many of these opportunities are not necessarily measurable or even tangible (it could be something as simple as having a conversation with an established star in your field), but they can lead to critical career opportunities such as fellowships, jobs and awards.
 The key to networking is to endeavour to help the other party in some way over time.
 When you do this, they see you as honourable and are more likely to offer you tangible experiences which have the potential to be game-changers in your life and profession.

 On 24 May 2018, I presented my second webinar in collaboration with the Lindau Nobel Laureate Meetings on “Optimising Your Time at Conferences: Networking Strategies to Advance Your Profession, Career and Field (Especially at Lindau!)”.
 Although Lindau was the focus of this webinar, I also discussed networking tactics that are applicable to any conference you will ever attend for the rest of your life.
 Talk about high ROI (Return on Investment)!
-(A video recording of the webinar will be available soon.)
+(A video recording of the webinar is available in our mediatheque.)

 - Know that everyone is there for the same reason.
 It helps to understand that everyone who attends Lindau (or any other conference) is there to network with everyone else.
 And at Lindau in particular, this goes for the laureates as well as the young scientists.
 I have interviewed more than a handful of Nobel Laureates who participate in Lindau year after year and have inquired why they attend and keep coming back.
 And over and over, their answer is the same – they want to meet and interact with other nerds, especially those who are just launching their careers.
 The Nobels know that networking is noble, so take a hint from them.
 And knowing that we all attend Lindau to network can help to ease your mind and relax.
 We are all in it together, and we all want to Network!